polymer-dart/dart2ts/README.md

 #### Estension to @JS annotation

-'@JS' can be unsed to specify with module should be loaded.
+`@JS` can now be used to specify from which module the symbol should be loaded.
 Module path and name should be separated by the `'#'` character.
-The final name is defined concatanating both module path and namespace path information.
+The final name is defined concatanating both module path and namespace path information from each enclosing element.
 For example

 ```dart
 @JS('module#myjslib')